On the Scottish west coast, the Batterson family was born among the ancient Dalriadan clans. Their name comes from the personal name Patrick.

 Batterson Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations

 appear in records of early Scottish names.
 Batterson has appeared as Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Batterson family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Batterson Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Batterson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Batterson family to Ireland

 Some of the Batterson family moved to Ireland